Student update: Changes to the Immigration Rules, September 2024

 Appendix Children

-For applications made on or after 8 October 2024, a minor change is being made to the requirement for parental consent where an applicant under the age of 18 is not applying for immigration permission for the UK as a dependent child.
+As of 8 October 2024, a minor change is being made to the requirement for parental consent where an applicant under the age of 18 is not applying for immigration permission for the UK as a dependent child.
 The Rules now explicitly require any written consent from the parent(s) or legal guardian to actively consent to the applicant’s application, living arrangements, travel to, and reception in the UK, rather than support it.

 Miscellaneous changes